3 Bahadur: The Revenge of Baba Balaam: Marketing

 The sequel of 3 Bahadur was announced in a press release in November 2015.
 The details revealed that Fahad Mustafa, Ahmed Ali Butt, Salman Shahid and Sarwat Gilani will also lend their voices in the sequel titled 3 Bahadur: The Revenge of Baba Balaam.
-In March 2016, ARY Films unveiled the first look poster through a tweet.
+In March 2016, ARY Films unveiled the first-look poster through a tweet.

 Release

 The teaser for the film was released on YouTube on 3 August 2016.
-Later the official Trailer for the film was released online on 27 October 2016.
+The official trailer for the film was released online on 27 October 2016.
 The film was released on 15 December 2016.